Tailormap/tailormap-viewer/README.md

 the registry automatically.
 If you want to update your running containers, execute:

 - `docker compose --profile http --profile full pull` to pull new images
-- `docker compose build web` to build a new Angular frontend image
-- `docker compose build db` to build a new configuration database image (see note below)

 Run `docker compose --profile http --profile full up -d` again to use the updated images.